Do you have a life plan? When you think about your life ten years from now, what do you see?

 The aim is not to accomplish everything in your life plan in the first year.
 You might achieve more than you planned, or maybe even less, depending on how complex your goals are.
 Don’t let that discourage you.

-Goal setting isn’t about perfection; it’s about becoming better than you were before.
+Goal setting isn’t about being perfect; it’s about becoming better than you were before.
 If you’ve followed this blog post and you’re pursuing your life plan with intentionality, then you’re already winning.
 Right?
 Absolutely you are!

 An effective life plan isn’t meant to be a concrete path leading to your dream life; it’s meant to be a guiding light.
 You might stray from the path from time to time, but your life plan will always keep you moving in the right direction.